 SPP is a voluntary, capital accumulation plan for people who want access to a professionally managed, low cost option to grow funds for retirement.
 The Plan is available to people between 18 and 71 years of age.
-Eligibility is not dependent on residency or membership in other plans; participants must have unused RRSP room to contribute.
+Participants must have unused RRSP room to contribute.
 SPP members are full-time employees, part-time employees, self-employed people, homemakers, farmers and students.
-At December 31, 2019, SPP had 33,101 members (2018: 33,323).
+At December 31, 2020, SPP had 32,613 members (2019: 33,101).